The Importance of Designing an Effective Operating Model

 Data flow

-Use diagnostic tools, capability maps, and maturity models.
+Use diagnostic tools, capability maps, and maturity models to gather data.

 3. Identify Gaps and Opportunities